starknetfndn/defispring/backend/README.md

 ```

 The addresses in the JSON files should be Starknet wallet addresses for the recipients of the airdrop.
-The amounts should be the amount in its basic units: TODO.
+The amounts should be the amount in its base units: 1 full STRK token is expressed as _1000000000000000000_.
+No decimal amounts are allowed.